-A: No, as long as there is no benefit, direct or indirect, that flows to the city official as a result and that would form a contract.
+A: The facts of each case must be scrutinized carefully.
+Generally speaking, this should not be a problem, although the question will be whether a direct or indirect interest in the profits of a contract exists.
 Note that not all contracts are in writing, so check with your legal adviser if this type of situation arises.
-See ACA § 14-42-107(b).
+See A.C.A. § 14-42-107(b).